LOVE AT FIRST SITE

 Sarah is dead and Abraham is on his way, though the Patriarch prospered in the land, his family lives holding onto a future promise.

 Isaac cannot leave in search of a wife, in fact, he will never leave the land of his birth, staking out a permanent claim to the land God gifted to his father, and with no godly wife found among the local Canaanite people, Abraham asked an unnamed servant for help.

 THE SERVANT AND THE THIGH

-Ancient Rabbi’s tell us ancient tribal men sometimes made oaths through tribal—dare I say vulgar gestures.
-For example, if the request was serious enough, a man sometimes grabbed the privates of the other, and swore an oath of allegiance, something neither would ever forget, and something that was never sexual.
+Ancient Rabbi’s tell us those tribal men sometimes made oaths through tribal gestures, which to us might seem a bit vulgar.
+For example, if the request was serious enough, a man sometimes grabbed the privates of the other and swore an oath of allegiance.
+Obviously grabbing that part of the male body and swearing an oath is something neither would ever forget and something that was never sexual.

 Such actions were done, but are not what scripture teaches.

 Abraham chose a less vulgar approach, asking his servant “to put his hand under his thigh.”
 The servant touching him in that way meant Abraham was serious, and also communicated the servant’s intentions to follow through.
 The servant promised to find a wife for Isaac in order to carry on the lineage leading to the coming of the Messiah.